 - Novel targeted agents, are potential new drugs designed to hone in on the cancer cells (leaving other body cells alone) by targeting specific mutations within cancer cells, or by finding and attaching to specific proteins or receptors found only in the cancer cells.

-- Immunotherapies, which aim to stimulate the body’s immune cells (such as T-cells) to recognize cancer cells as an invader and attack.
+- Immunotherapies, which aim to stimulate the body’s immune cells (such as T-cells) to recognize cancer cells as invaders and attack them.
 Immunotherapies have been less effective against breast cancer in part because the T-cells cannot get into the breast cancer cells.
 Roswell Park has clinical trials of several approaches to overcome this problem.
 These include new immunotherapy drugs, new combinations of drugs, injecting immunotherapy drugs directly into the tumor and cellular therapies that re-engineer the T-cells to improve their effectiveness.